-IncidentRequest The incident to retrieve.
-This has the following fields: ServiceDeskName - The name of the service desk to query.
+IncidentListRequest The list of incidents to retrieve.
+The list can be filtered using the following elements: • ServiceDeskName - The name of the service desk to query.
 Status - One or more status values to match.
-If no status values are supplied then tickets are retrieved reporting of status. are supplied, then tickets are retrieved regardless of status.
+If no status values are supplied, then tickets are retrieved regardless of status.
 Priority - One or more priority values to match.
 If no priority values are supplied, then tickets are retrieved regardless of priority.
 Stage - One or more stage values to match.
 If no stage values are supplied, then tickets are retrieved regardless offstage.
 SummarySearch - a string or expression to search the summary of tickets.
 Organization - The name or partial name of organizations to match.
 If not supplied, then tickets are retrieved for all organizations within the scope.
 OrganizationStaff - The name of an organizational staff member. associated with tickets.
-If not supplied, then tickets are retrieved for all organizations within the scope. • Machine - The name of a machine to match.
+If not supplied, then tickets are retrieved for all organizations within the scope.
+Machine - The name of a machine to match.
 If not supplied, then tickets are retrieved for all machines within the scope.
 MachineGroup - The name of a machine group to match.
 If not supplied, then tickets are retrieved for all machine groups within the scope.
 Assignee - The name or partial name of assignees to match.
-If not supplied, then tickers are retrieved for all assignees within scope. • StartingIncident - When paging, this is the next incident number to retrieve.
-This value comes from the nextStartingIncident value of a previous GetIncidentList request.
-IncidentCount - When present, specifies the number of incidents to retrieve. • SortField - When present, sorts the results on the field name.
-SessionId Decimal The web service session ID.
-The response is the fol lowing: IncidentList The list of matching incidents.
-This has the following attributes and elements: totalIncidents - The total number of incidents that match the request request.
+If not supplied, then tickers are retrieved for all assignees within scope.
+StartingIncident - When paging, this is the next incident number to retrieve.
+This value comes from the nextStartingIncident value of a previous GetIncidentList request. • IncidentCount - When present, specifies the number of incidents to retrieve. • SortField - When present, sorts the results on the field name.
+SessionId decimal The web service session ID.
+ReturnDescription boolean If true, the response includes a Description element for each incident in the list.
+If false, the Description element is not included in the response.
+The response is the f ollowing: IncidentList The list of matching incidents.

+IncidentList The list of matching incidents.

+The following attributes are returned.

-nextStartingIncident - the ld of the next incident to retrieve.
+totalIncidents - The total number of incidents that match the

-• Incident - zero or more incident matching the request criteria.
+request. nextStartingIncident - the ld of the next incident to retrieve.
+Each incident returns the following elements: ServiceDeskName IncidentNumber Summary - The summary line of the ticket.
+Description - The description of the incident.
+Provided only if the request includes the ReturnDescription element set to true.
+Status Stage CreateDateTime LastEditDateTime OrgID OrganizationName Machine MachineGroup IsUnread - The ticket has not yet been opened.
 Method string The operation that requested this response.
 TransactionID decimal The unique message ID for this message.
 ErrorMessage string If blank, no error was returned.
 ErrorLocation string If blank, no error was returned.